MaxVargas/caret/content/Miscellany/Serpentine.md

 ---
-date: 2025 August
+date: 2025 December
 ---
+I originally drafted this note in August 2025.
 I found that the more I wrote, the less I wanted to say.
 So I'll try to err on the shorter side.

 The AI space has grown and (IMO) saturated.
 After spending a few years at a research firm in the field, I grew disinterested.
 There's many reasons for this, likely too many for me to document at once.
 Here's a few reasons:
 - In a general sense, I don't know what problem AI is trying to solve.
 What follows is that basic research in AI loses meaning in any given context.